 Note: The options --preserve-object-lock-legal-hold and --preserve-object-lock-retention are available only for connections from S3 to S3 storage.
 Only available with libpvcl_cloud configuration.
-For instructions, see General pvcl_cloud configuration reference.
 (V4.4.2)

 --preserve-object-lock-legal-hold

 (V4.4.2) Preserve legal hold status of source files and directories when created at the destination.